Playing With: Common Nonsense Jury

-- Defied: The Judge make sure the morons get screened out the jury.
+- Defied: The Judge make sure the morons get screened out of the jury.

 - Conversed: ???

-- Deconstructed: Due to the verdicts rendered by the Common Nonsense Jury, the confidence in the justice reach low points.
+- Deconstructed: Due to the verdicts rendered by the Common Nonsense Jury, public confidence in the justice system reaches new lows.

 Back to Common Nonsense Jury